-A real Lie algebra can be easily complexified by tensoring it with the complex numbers over the reals, and extending the Lie bracket bilinearly.
+A real Lie algebra can be easily complexified by tensoring it with the complex numbers over the field of real numbers, and extending the Lie bracket bilinearly.
 Complexifying a Lie group is a much more subtle problem, for which a solution does not always exist.
-All compact Lie groups admit a complexification, but the proof of that is not trivial (see for example \cite{Zhelobenko}, \S 106).
+All compact Lie groups admit a complexification, but the proof of that is not trivial (see, for example \cite{Zhelobenko}, \S 106).

-Let $(M,\omega, J)$ be a K\"ahler manifold, and let $\calK$ denote the group of hamiltonian symplectomorphisms of $(M,\omega)$, with Lie algebra $C^\infty(M,\bbR)/\bbR$. $\calK$ is known to be ``morally" an infinite-dimensional analogue of a compact group, and one can wonder whether it has a complexification.
+Let $(M,\omega, J)$ be a K\"ahler manifold, and let $\calK$ denote the group of Hamiltonian symplectomorphisms of $(M,\omega)$, with Lie algebra $C^\infty(M,\bbR)/\bbR$. $\calK$ is known to be ``morally" an infinite-dimensional analogue of a compact group, and one can wonder whether it has a complexification.
 (One can rigorously prove that $\calK$ is a diffeological Lie group, \cite{IZ}.)
-From a physical point of view this would correspond to finding a sensible way to associate a dynamical system to a complex-valued hamiltonian, $h:M\to\bbC$, in a manner that extends the notion of Hamilton flow in case $h$ is real-valued.
+From a physical point of view this would correspond to finding a sensible way to associate a dynamical system to a complex-valued Hamiltonian, $h:M\to\bbC$, in a manner that extends the notion of Hamilton flow in case $h$ is real-valued.

 This issue was raised and taken on by Donaldson in a series of papers beginning with \cite{Do}, \cite{Do2}, in connection with a set of lovely problems in K\"ahler geometry, and has generated a lot of research.
 From this point of view, the interest in finding a complexification of {\em Ham} is based on the fact, discovered independently by Atiyah and Guillemin and Sternberg, that if a compact Lie group acts in a Hamiltonian fashion on a K\"ahler manifold then the the action extends to the complexified group in an interesting way that can be understood.
 Donaldson pointed out that {\em Ham} acts on the infinite-dimensional space of K\"ahler potentials of $(M, \omega_0)$, and the moment map is a Hermitian scalar curvature.
 The appeal of extending the finite-dimensional picture to this infinite-dimensional setting of K\"ahler metrics is that it was hoped to lead to a way of constructing extremal metrics.
-In this note we will not enter into the connections with K\"ahler geometry, other than to point out here that exponentiating purely-imaginary hamiltonians leads to geodesics in the space of K\"ahler potentials.
-We will explore this in an expanded version of this note.
+In this note we will not enter into the connections with K\"ahler geometry, other than to point out here that exponentiating purely-imaginary Hamiltonians leads to geodesics in the space of K\"ahler potentials.

 Our focus is on the following issue: Donaldson has put forward a notion of ``formal Lie group" to conceptualize his notion of a formal complexification of {\em Ham}.
 Briefly, a formal Lie group with Lie algebra $\frakG$ is a ``manifold" (the notion is of interest only in infinite dimensions), $\calG$, together with a trivialization of its tangent bundle of the form $T\calG \cong \calG\times\frakG$, such that the map $\frakG\ni h\mapsto $corresponding vector field $h^\sharp$ on $\calG$ is a Lie algebra homomorphism (with respect to the commutator of vector fields).
 The vector fields $h^\sharp$ should be thought of as ``left- invariant", though no group structure on $\calG$ exists.
 (Again this definition can be made completely rigorous in the language of diffeologies, \cite{IZ}.)